A peek inside one of Target's newest small-format stores

 Who specifically is the demographic?
-Matt Sargent, senior vice president of retail for Frank N. Magid Associates, believes the core customer for these stores is likely a couple between 28 and 35, with a young child.
+Matt Sargent, senior vice president of retail for Magid, believes the core customer for these stores is likely a couple between 28 and 35, with a young child.
 It's worth noting that it's also the core demographic for Amazon Prime.
 While Target may be taking a competitive step to close a gap with Amazon on convenience, that's not likely how it will win, Sargent told Retail Dive.

 The big question is, "Can you do it as effectively as Amazon and as cheaply?
 That's tough, that's a high bar to set," Sargent said.

 Target's best bet is category expertise — and differentiation is key — which means the store has to keep a close eye on data and adapt to the needs of the community, all the while bringing in something unique and convenient with a personal touch.